FriendsOfEpub/blitz-tasks/README.md

 Your modified folders/files are now available in `output`.

+**Note:** If you are not running the default, you must gulp init first.

 ### Examples

 This will run all tasks with the existing config file: